I. Policy and Definition

 Founded in 1891, Seattle University is the largest and among the most diverse independent universities in the Northwest.
 As set forth in the University's Mission Statement, Seattle University is dedicated to educating the whole person, to professional formation, and to empowering leaders for a just and humane world.
 Seattle University is committed to achieving excellence as the premier independent university of the Northwest in academic quality, Jesuit Catholic inspiration, and service to society.

-The University has determined that emphasizing diversity as a matter of institutional policy is an integral component of educational excellence.
-Students learn better in a diverse educational environment, and they are better prepared to become active participants in our pluralistic, democratic society once they leave such a setting.
-Jesuit schools have traditionally fostered inclusion and openness toward experiences and ideas that are diverse.
-Achieving and engaging diversity among students, faculty and staff is a cornerstone of that tradition and Seattle University's institutional policy.
+Additionally, students learn better in a diverse educational environment, and they are better prepared to become active participants in our pluralistic, democratic society once they leave such a setting.
+As with members of the Society of Jesus themselves, Jesuit schools have traditionally fostered inclusion and openness toward experiences and ideas that are diverse.
+Achieving and engaging diversity among students, faculty, and staff is a cornerstone of that tradition and Seattle University’s institutional policy.

 The University's measure of what constitutes a diverse student body may, and should, change.
 Accordingly, to achieve its educational goals, the University has rejected selection processes for admission and for other academic programs that do not permit individualized assessments.
 Instead, the University engages in holistic processes that evaluate each student as an individual, using a number of criteria to identify those who can best contribute to, and benefit from, membership in the academic community and its various programs.

-II.
+III.
 Educational Benefits of a Diverse Community

-The University expects the impact of a diverse community on academic and co-curricular programming to be beneficial to our students, the institution, and the environment in which they both function.
+The University expects the impact of a diverse community on academic and cocurricular programming to be beneficial to our students, the institution, and the environment in which they both function.
 Seattle University inspires students to learn, lead and serve in a diverse and changing world.
-Opinions rendered by a diverse community further the University's educational goals by challenging traditional educational practices and arrangements, and by contributing new perspectives to the curriculum and other scholarly pursuits.
+Opinions rendered by a diverse community further the University’s educational goals by challenging traditional educational practices and arrangements, and by contributing new perspectives to the curriculum and other scholarly pursuits.
 The University believes that classes of students from diverse backgrounds, taught by faculty of varied backgrounds, results in a richer and better educational experience.
 Ultimately, our graduates will have a significant impact on business, education, the arts, law, and sciences for generations to come.
 We must create a learning environment enriched by diversity on campus so our students will be prepared for professional careers and positions of leadership, and for successful and productive participation in a heterogeneous democracy and global economy.

 Everyday experience and empirical studies suggest that the educational benefits and outcomes of a diverse community on academic and co-curricular programming include the following: